 You won’t be able to use the USDA loan in Los Angeles, California but you can in areas where the USDA has declared as rural.
 Many locations in East and North California are still eligible for USDA Rural Housing.
 USDA approved locations are only reviewed once every 10 years or so, it’s very possible an area that looks suburban is still listed in an approved area and the USDA home loan can be used.

 The VA home loan program is also a government guaranteed loan that does not ask for a down payment.
 Yet like the name implies, it’s reserved for those who have served in the armed forces, those with at least 181 days of active duty and members or veterans of the National Guard or Armed Forces Reserves with at least six years of service.
-VA is a great option because the program requires no monthly mortgage insurance or more commonly known as “PMI” VA Jumbo loan options remain very popular in California and can permit loan amounts over 1mil.
+VA is a great option because the program requires no monthly mortgage insurance or more commonly known as “PMI” VA Jumbo mortgages for eligible buyers remain very popular in California high cost locations and permit loan amounts to $1,500,000.
 The VA and FHA loan programs are offered in various loan terms ranging from 10 to 30 years as well as variable rate options.
-The USDA program does not have adjustable rate loan terms or hybrid mortgages but does offer competitive fixed rates in both 15 and
+The USDA program does not have adjustable rate terms or hybrid mortgages but does offer competitive fixed 30 yr fix rates.